 The relationship between sleep and coughing1 is certainly significant.
 Healthy people do not cough at night.
 But around half of people with chronic cough do - in a way that disrupts their sleep.
 It is important to get enough quality sleep at the right times.
 This helps protect your mental and physical health, quality of life, and safety.
-The CDC found2 that approximately 1 in 3 adults in the United States reported not getting enough rest or sleep every day, whether they had a cold or not.
+The NCOA found2 35.5% of American adults reported sleeping fewer than seven hours in 24 hours, whether they had a cold or not.

 Coughing can lead to even worse levels of sleep.
 Persistently coughing during sleep can also lead to daytime fatigue as it prevents deeper, more restorative rest from taking place.
 It can disrupt rapid eye movement (REM) cycles.
 More often than not, it will leave you nothing short of irritable the next day.

 Further, lack of sleep lead to neuropsychiatric disorders.3 Sleep deprivation has been linked to cognitive decline,4 increased Type 2 diabetes incidence,5 decreased vaccination effectiveness,6 cardiovascular risks,7 and an increased likelihood of being obese.8 ]

 Finally, insufficient sleep has also been associated with smoking and alcohol use,9 as well as unhealthy dietary patterns and increased sedentary behaviors in children10 and adults.
 This is in addition to chronic cough’s other negative effects11 on people’s quality of life.